Back to California

 Huron Hawk Conservancy

-This law establishes a Huron Hawk Conservancy within the Natural Resources Agency, which will manage public lands in the Huron Hawk area for recreation, wildlife protection, and education upon appropriation by the Legislature or approval of a general obligation bond.
+This law establishes a Huron Hawk Conservancy within the Natural Resources Agency, which will manage lands in the Huron Hawk area for recreation, wildlife protection, and education after receiving funding from the Legislature or a general obligation bond.

 What This Bill Does